 - Dr. Krebs expects the FDA to update the definition of Up to Date to include a booster every six or so months.
 If the FDA does come out with this update, our policy will be updated as well.

 - Why am I requiring vaccinations when other races are not?
 Three reasons.
 First, in a relay, participants are riding in close contact with others in their team vehicles.
 I am under no illusion that people will wear masks while in their vehicles together.

 Second, people are going to be making multiple visits to portable toilets along the route.
 Each toilet will be visited potentially by hundreds of other people.
 Fecal matter, which can become airborne, carries the Covid virus.

 Third, there will be higher concentrations of people at the runner exchanges, especially at the van exchanges.
 This is unavoidable.

 - Teams need to know that the captain or a team representative will need to have photos of the entire team's vaccination record cards along with their ID.
 Screen shots from the myColorado app are acceptable.
 If one person on a team does not have their card, or their card is deemed not authentic, the entire team will not be permitted to start.

 - Additional safety equipment will be required for each vehicle: enough hand sanitizer and disinfectant wipes will need to be presented at check in along with the other standard safety gear of reflective vests, head lamps, red blinking lights, etc.

-- Indoor sleeping or access to the showers at the van exchanges at the North Park High School in Walden for the WWR and the Lake County High School in Leadville for the FFR will not be available this year.
+- Indoor sleeping or access to the showers at the van exchanges at the North Park High School in Walden for the WWR and the Lake County High School in Leadville for the FFR may not be available.
 Come prepared with warm sleeping bags and/or tents for sleeping outside.

-- Failure for even one person on a team to comply with these policies will result in the entire team not being able to start or to be disqualified from the race.
+- Failure for even one person on a team to comply with these policies will result in the entire team not being able to start.

 - There will be no refunds, deferrals, or switching from one relay to another for teams who do not follow these policies.